fiunchinho/armesto.net/content/post/2018-10-31-you-dont-need-different-dockerfiles.md

 # We enable the errors only in development
 ENV DISPLAY_ERRORS="On"

-# Copy our application and setup PHP for development
+# Copy our application.
+Now the dependencies are already there.
 COPY . /var/www/html/
+# Setup PHP for development.
 COPY php-dev.ini /usr/local/etc/php/php.ini
 RUN composer dump-autoload --optimize --classmap-authoritative

-# In this image we will download the dependencies, but without the development dependencies
-# The dependencies are installed in the vendor folder that will later be copied
-FROM composer as builder-prod

-WORKDIR /app

-COPY composer.json composer.lock /app/
-RUN composer install  \
-    --ignore-platform-reqs \
-    --no-ansi \
-    --no-dev \
-    --no-autoloader \
-    --no-interaction \
-    --no-scripts

-COPY . /app
-RUN composer dump-autoload --optimize --no-dev --classmap-authoritative

-# This is the image that will be deployed on production
-FROM common as prod

-# Add label and exposed port for documentation
-LABEL maintainer="Jose Armesto <jose@armesto.net>"

-EXPOSE 80

-# No display errors to users in production
-ENV DISPLAY_ERRORS="Off"

-# Copy our application
-COPY . /var/www/html/
-# Copy the downloaded dependencies from the previous stage
-COPY --from=builder-prod /app/vendor /var/www/html/vendor
 ```

-Our development image will contain composer too, but I think that's not a big deal in this scenario.
+Our development image will contain Composer (and wget, zip...) too, but I think that's not a big deal in this scenario.

 ### Combine targets with docker-compose
 The reality is that many people use docker-compose while developing locally because it makes it really easy to start other containers along with your application, like a database that your application needs to store information.